Steve Grogan: After football

-After retiring from the Patriots, Grogan attempted to get a coaching job, but found that no one above the high school level would hire him.
+After retiring from the Patriots, Grogan attempted to get a coaching job, but found that no one above the high school level would hire him (except for the New England Blitz of the Professional Spring Football League, which announced Grogan as their head coach in 1992, but folded before playing a game).
 He was approached by the then-owner of Marciano Sporting Goods in Mansfield, Massachusetts (a business originally started by Rocky Marciano's brother Peter) to purchase the struggling business from him.
 Living only five miles from the store, and seeing it as a good investment, Grogan agreed to purchase the store, renamed it Grogan Marciano Sporting Goods, and continues to run the business today.
-Other than running his business, he also makes appearances at local businesses and civic organizations.
+Besides running the sporting goods shop, he also makes appearances at other local businesses and civic organizations.

+Grogan and his wife have also dedicated time to charitable events in the Massachusetts area.
+Grogan has been part of numerous charity events to help people with mental disabilities and taken part in charity golf events.

+Grogan is married and has 3 children.
+His oldest son Tyler also played football in college and had a successful career in the short lived CIFL he started out as a quarterback like his father but eventually converted to wide receiver.